Remote monitoring is a central element of many pump control systems. It makes it possible to centralize monitoring and, if necessary, control.

 - Remote maintenance can be carried out by specialists

-To realize remote maintenance, the system must be equipped with appropriate sensors.
-They are the technicians’ measuring sensors.
-Consequently, humans can only check what the technology provides them with in terms of data.
-For this reason, when commissioning systems, precise consideration must be given to which sensors are useful for remote maintenance and remote control.
+In order to implement remote maintenance, the system must be equipped with appropriate sensors.
+Sensors are the “eyes” of the technicians.
+Consequently, people can only check the data that technology makes available to them.
+For this reason, when commissioning systems, it is important to carefully consider which sensors are useful for remote maintenance and remote control.

-Remote action generally describes the influencing of a system from a remote location.
-This makes it possible, for example, to change parameters such as temperature, pressure, flow, etc. in a process.
+The remote effect generally describes the influence on a system from a distant location.
+This makes it possible, for example, to change parameters such as temperature, pressure, flow rate, etc. in a process.
 If sufficient data and controllers are available, complete systems can also be controlled centrally in this way.
-It is also possible to automate the remote action and in this way reduce operating costs even further.
-Closely related to remote control is monitoring or web monitoring; the up-to-date retrieval of sensor data, possibly including visualization.
+It is also possible to automate the remote control and thus reduce operating costs even further.
+Monitoring or web monitoring is closely related to the remote effect – the up-to-the-minute retrieval of sensor data, possibly including visualization.

-Remote alarming is a part of remote monitoring.
-For this purpose, sensors continuously or discontinuously determine specific measured values.
+Remote alarming is part of remote monitoring.
+For this purpose, sensors determine specific measured values continuously or discontinuously.
 If a value exceeds a previously defined tolerance, the system automatically triggers an alarm.
-Depending on the requirements, the alarm can have different consequences: an automatic reaction or forwarding to technical personnel.
+Depending on requirements, the alarm can have various consequences: an automatic response or forwarding to technical personnel.

-In the field of pump control, for example, remote alarming is important to prevent the pump from running dry.
-In the context of remote control, the technicians can then react accordingly.
-Remote alarming must be distinguished from completely automated systems such as emergency shutdown, which can also be integrated into a pump.
+In the area of pump control, for example, a remote alarm is important to prevent the pump from running dry.
+The technicians can then react accordingly as part of the remote control.
+Remote alarms must be distinguished from fully automated systems such as emergency shutdown, which can also be integrated into a pump.

-Remote control of systems describes the regulation and control of a system from outside.
-The prerequisite is extensive automation and monitoring of the system.
-Once this is established, there are several advantages: reduction of operating costs, minimization of effort, short response times, access to external expertise if required.
+The remote control of systems describes the regulation and control of a system from outside.
+This requires extensive automation and monitoring of the system.
+Once this is established, there are several advantages: lower operating costs, minimized effort, short response times and access to external expertise if required.